eforrest8/NextGenEmotionComputing/Documentation/Deployment.md

 - The backend is ready to run in a web server by running the shell script in the `bin/` folder: `bin/run.sh`.

 - In the environment you will have to set the environment variable `ENV` variable to `production`.
 Currently there is no production configuration so you will have to create an appropriate one in the `backend/api/config.py` file because it currently only has a configuration for development and testing.

+- Currently, you can copy backend/.env.testing and paste it to the backend folder.
+Rename this file to .env and you should satisfy the ENV variable requirement.

 - The api is setup to run on the popular Python webserver flavor `Gunicorn`. so if that is not your preference for production you'll have to create a diffent setup for the api.